 what exactly was the original reason for this :(

 AFAIR, the idea was to test some calibration related changes on FCDEV1B,

 which would run OsmocomBB.
 This is not urgent, so no need to rush :)

 #11 Updated by falconia over 1 year ago

 It needs to be noted that the Calypso chip on the FCDEV3B has non-standard baud rates of 203125, 406250 and 812500 bps, and these are the only baud rates available above 115200 - no 230400 or 460800 or 921600.
 It also needs to be noted that the CP2105 adapter in the mv-uart only supports such non-standard baud rates on its ECI UART channel but not on the SCI channel, i.e., only one out of the two UARTs.
 Which FCDEV3B UART is the better ECI UART connected to?
 Furthermore, the cp210x driver in the Linux kernel had a bug until very recently that caused it to not allow non-standard baud rates on newer-than-CP2102 adapters such as CP2105; the fix has made it into mainline as of 4.19-rc1, but there is no fully released kernel as of yet with this fix included, and it will be even longer before the fix makes its way into distro kernels.
 Longer description here:

 Therefore, if anyone is going to need to talk to the FCDEV3B at a higher baud rate than 115200, you will probably need to apply a local patch to the cp210x driver in the kernel on whichever machine the mv-uart is connected to - or replace the mv-uart with an FT2232x adapter as explained in the linked post.

-#14 Updated by laforge about 1 year ago
+#14 Updated by laforge over 1 year ago

 as for the original ticket: should this stay connected to the osmo-gsm-tester-prod or move to another machine? (with another bts?)